mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 	- $N = [2, 2, 0, 0, 0]$
 	- $Q = [0.5, \text-0.5, 0, 0, 0]$
 - 5th step:  $\text{A: }a_2 \rightarrow \text{R: }4$
-	- non-optimal step: $a_1$ had the highest expected value 👈
+	- non-optimal step: $a_1$ had the highest expected value, with the lowest index 👈
 	- $N[2]$ = 3
 	- $Q[2]$ = -0.5 + 1/3 · (4 - (-0.5)) = 1
 		- or just (4+2-3)/3 = 1
 	- $N = [2, 3, 0, 0, 0]$
 	- $Q = [0.5, 1, 0, 0, 0]$
 - 6th step:  $\text{A: }a_5 \rightarrow \text{R: }3$
-	- non-optimal step: $a_2$ had the highest expected value 👈
+	- non-optimal step: $a_2$ had the highest expected value, with the lowest index 👈
 	- $N[5]$ = 1
 	- $Q[5]$ = 0 + 1/1 · (3 - 0) = 3
 		- or just 3/1 = 3